BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 27. Repeat steps 12-26 for a secondary bead cleanup.

 >[!NOTE]
 > Safe Stopping Point.
-Samples can be now be stored at -20°C.
+Samples can now be stored at -20°C.

 ## Library QC